 The Float adjustable standing desk lets you quickly alternate between standing and sitting while you work.
 Which, as it turns out, is a great idea.
 According to the ergonomics experts at Humanscale, standing for as little as three minutes each hour resets your body’s metabolism just enough to counteract the previous 57 minutes of sitting.
 While three minutes is good, Humanscale notes that splitting your day 50/50 between standing and sitting is best.
 So that was our goal when we decided to make the switch.

 It’s fair to say we had some trepidation about abandoning our sedentary ways.
 Would our feet hurt?
 Would we feel more tired from standing so much?
 Turns out the opposite was true.
 While we quickly learned comfortable footwear is key, everyone on our team who’s tried the desk has felt more energized throughout the day.
-And since it’s so simple to switch the Float desk from a standing to a sitting position, it was easy to take a break when we needed to.
+And because it’s so simple to switch the Float desk from a standing to a sitting position, it’s easy to take a break when we need to.
 Here’s my coworker, Sara, showing us how it’s done.

 This clever little stool stays put, takes up minimal space and doesn’t require inflating.
 The accordion design allows you to rock and bounce, but the semi-pliable plastic feels more supportive than a fitness ball.
-We’re all loving this new addition to our office.
-In fact, some of us are so smitten we’re ditching our desk chairs all together.
+We love this new addition to our office.
+In fact, some of us are so smitten we ditched our desk chairs altogether.
 My co-worker Dianna, above, is in that camp.
-She’s even dressing to match her ErgoErgo now.
+She even dressed to match her ErgoErgo now.
 (Just kidding.
 The matching fox sweater is purely coincidental.
 And adorable.)

 If we like bouncing our way to good health, imagine how much kids would love the ErgoErgo.
-Check out all the fun colors for the kid-sized version, which we just started offering online this week.
+Check out all the fun colors for the kid-sized version.

-Do you have a standing desk or an alternative to a desk chair that you love?
+Do you have a standing desk or an alternative to a desk chair?
 Tell us all about it in the comments!